 HIV and AIDS

-About 80% of HIV transmission in Thailand is heterosexual, as compared to about 10% in the USA and some other western countries.
-So why is the heterosexual transmission rate by unprotected sex is much higher in Thailand than in western countries?
+About 80% of HIV transmission in Thailand was heterosexual, as compared to about 10% in the USA and some other western countries (as of the time I wrote this in the 2000s).
+So why was the heterosexual transmission rate by unprotected sex much higher in Thailand than in western countries?
 One answer is because of a different subtype of HIV virus in Thailand.
 To understand this, read this section.

 AIDS (Acquired Immune Deficiency Syndrome) is caused by the HIV-1 virus (Human Immunodeficiency Virus).
 However:

 There are many sub-types of HIV virus, HIV subtype A, subtype B, and on thru subtype F, plus a subtype O, much like hepatitus has hep-A, hep-B, etc., and this may make HIV in Thailand significantly different from HIV in the west.

 In general, it is common for a particular kind of virus (common flu viruses and others) to have different strains, some of which are much more easily transmitted than others.